 What Happens In A Gay Sauna?

 To put it simply, a gay sauna caters to men who have sex with men.
 Married, bisexual, gay, whatever – everyone is here with the same thing in mind.
-However, some men, really do come to unwind and relax and other’s just want to get in, get off and get out as fast as possible.
-It’s up to you, and of course, depends on the sauna’s size and amenities if you have some specific play ideas.
+However, some men do come to unwind and relax, and others want to get in, get off and get out as fast as possible.
+It’s up to you, and of course, it depends on the sauna’s size and amenities if you have some specific play ideas.

-When you visit a gay sauna for the first time you will generally receive a towel to around your waist and a key for a locker or private room/ cabin.
-Some venues charge for each separately, others include it all in one entrance fee.
+When you visit a gay sauna for the first time, you will generally receive a towel to wrap around your waist and a key for a locker or private room/ cabin.
+Some venues charge for each separately; others include it all in one entrance fee.
 We recommend a locker for your first gay sauna experience.

-Gay saunas are often seeking to further the fantasy and enable erotic dreams that might be dangerous or illegal in the outside world.
-The towels are like revisiting a high-school gym, steam rooms reminiscent of the cruisy YMCAs and dark rooms in lieu of the bushes in a public park.
+Gay saunas often seek to further the fantasy and enable erotic dreams that might be dangerous or illegal in the outside world.
+The towels are like revisiting a high-school gym, steam rooms reminiscent of the cruisy YMCAs, and dark rooms instead of the bushes in a public park.

-A few gay saunas even have prison cell rooms, fetish dungeons or orgy spaces if that is what you desire.
+A few gay saunas even have prison cell rooms, fetish dungeons, or orgy spaces if that is what you desire.
+Kinky!

 Guys spend as much or as little time here as they want, with many saunas’ being 24/7 – especially over the weekend.
-If you time is not enough; just take a break in-between, enjoy the bar, relax in the lounge or sweat out those toxins in the steam room.
+If it is quiet when you arrive or you want to take a break in-between, you can always enjoy the bar, relax in the lounge, or sweat out those toxins in the steam room.

 General Gay Sauna Facilities

-During the 1970s sexual revolution where many gay men adopted ‘fuck-anything-that-moves’ approach to life, many gay saunas changed from dark cramped spaces hidden down unnamed alleys to palaces of sin and pleasure.
+During the 1970s sexual revolution, where many gay men adopted the ‘f*ck-anything-that-moves’ approach to life, many gay saunas changed from dark, cramped spaces hidden down unnamed alleys to palaces of sin and pleasure.
 With them, the dream gay bathhouse experience was born!

-With this golden age, came a swath of new facilities, many of which are now synonyms with the gay sauna experience today.
-Gay sauna vary considerably in size and amenities – from small bare-bones basic locations and only a few lockers to huge multi-story gay saunas with multiple steam rooms, 10-men jacuzzi’s, swimming pools and gyms.
+With this golden age came a swath of new facilities, many of which are now synonyms with the gay sauna experience today.
+Gay sauna varies considerably in size and amenities – from small, bare-bones basic locations and only a few lockers to huge multi-story gay saunas with multiple steam rooms, 10-men jacuzzi’s, swimming pools, and gyms.

 However, these are the most common facilities you can expect to find:

-- Changing Room – A place to drop your clothes off, switch into the ubiquitous white towel and lock up anything you’ve brought with you.
-Keys with stretchy bracelets are generally provided which you can easily keep on your ankle or wrist.
+- Changing Room – A place to drop your clothes off, switch into the ubiquitous white towel, and lock up anything you’ve brought with you.
+Keys with stretchy bracelets are generally provided, which you can easily keep on your ankle or wrist.
 We never recommend taking more valuables that you need here, but take exact care in countries where theft is more common.
-Good gay sauna should have condom’s and lube here, but many do not so best to bring your own travel supplies.
+Good gay sauna should have condoms and lube here, but many do not so best to bring your travel supplies.

 - Steam Room – A relaxing space to sweat out as many toxins as possible.
-Without the steam room/sauna, any gay sauna just becomes a cruise club.
-Guys often retreat here to just unwind but discreet advances can be welcomed.
+Without the steam room/sauna, any gay sauna becomes a cruise club.
+Guys often retreat here to unwind, but discreet advances can be welcomed.

 - Whirlpool – Bubbly fun, where you can socialize and ease yourself into everything.
 Make-out sessions are fine, but sex of any kind is forbidden here for obvious hygiene reasons.

 - Relaxation Lounge – Many locals head to their closest gay sauna for more than just the cruisy atmosphere.
 Some have bars serving alcoholic drinks, others have dance floors with DJs or even live shows.
-Otherwise known as the ‘dry areas’, no action is allowed in this spaces in most establishments – but just follow the lead of everyone else if you’re unsure.
+Otherwise known as the ‘dry areas,’ no action is allowed in these spaces in most establishments – but follow the lead of everyone else if you’re unsure.

 - Dark Rooms – Anything goes in this kinky zone.
-The lights are off and all you can see is the outlines of other guys.
-Normally not advised for your first time gay sauna experience, but if you don’t have any preference of who you get with and are turned on by anonymity then why not give it a try?
+The lights are off, and all you can see are the outlines of other guys.
+Usually not advised for your first time gay sauna experience, but if you don’t have any preference of who you get with and are turned on by anonymity, then why not give it a try?
 Be careful, however, as in the dark most guys don’t use a condom as no one can see.
 We hate this practice and don’t think it is in any way acceptable.
-And yes guys: “No” means “no,” even in the dark.
+And yes, guys: “No” means “no,” even in the dark.